INFX06037/Satz-EKS/readme.md

 ------------------
 INGRESS (Theory)
 -------------------
-*Note: No practicals only theory, because you need to purchase domain names and configure route 53* **It is used to route the incommig loadbalancer traffic between the two or more applications using path based routing** **Eg: **
+*Note: Only theory, because you need to purchase domain names and configure route 53*
+**It is used to route the incommig loadbalancer traffic between the two or more applications using path based routing**
+**Eg: **
     **1. my-app.example.com/api routes to Service A**
     **2. my-app.example.com/web routes to Service B.**
 - kubectl apply -f .\ingress.yaml
 - kubectl get ingress
 - kubectl describe ingress my-app-ingress
 - kubectl delete -f .\ingress.yaml

 ------------------
 LOGS & EVENTS
 -------------------
 - kubectl get pods
 - kubectl logs nginx-deployment-84b5985966-m6bcn
 - kubectl describe pod nginx-deployment-84b5985966-m6bcn

 **How to handle memory issue in pod**
 1. Increase the memory limit of the pod, by editing the podwithns.yaml